Offload Modeling Command Line Reference

 - The target executable must be preceded by two dashes and a space.
 For example:advisor-python $APM/analyze.py ./advi --out-dir=./reportadvisor-python $APM/collect.py ./advi -- myApplication

-- If you have Python 3.6 or 3.7 installed and it is the default Python version on your machine, you can runOffload Modelingwith your system Python instead of theadvisor-pythontool:python $APM/run_oa.py ./advi -- myApplicationpython3.6 $APM/run_oa.py ./advi -- myApplicationpython3.7 $APM/run_oa.py ./advi -- myApplication
+- If you have Python 3.6 or 3.7 installed and it is the default Python version on your system, you can runOffload Modelingwith your system Python instead of theadvisor-pythontool:python $APM/run_oa.py ./advi -- myApplicationpython3.6 $APM/run_oa.py ./advi -- myApplicationpython3.7 $APM/run_oa.py ./advi -- myApplication